sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-list-report/hana-cloud-cap-add-list-report.md

     <!-- border -->![fe_list_report](17_fe_list_report.png)

 4. This Fiori app shall retrieve its data from the **Local CAP Project**.
-Provide the path to this project so that you can select the **`CatalogService`** you defined in a previous step.
+Provide the path to this project so that you can select the **`CatalogService`** you defined earlier.

     <!-- border -->![fe_link_cap](18_fe_link_cap.png)